adap/flower/doc/source/how-to-run-flower-using-docker.rst

 To enable SSL, we will need to mount a PEM-encoded root certificate into your ServerApp container.

-Assuming the certificate already exists locally, we can use the flag ``-v`` to mount the local certificate into the container's ``/app/`` directory.
+Assuming the certificate already exists locally, we can use the flag ``--volume`` to mount the local certificate into the container's ``/app/`` directory.
 This allows the ServerApp to access the certificate within the container.
 Use the ``--certificates`` flag when starting the container.

 .. code-block:: bash

-  $ docker run --rm -v ./ca.crt:/app/ca.crt flwr_serverapp:0.0.1 client:app \
+  $ docker run --rm --volume ./ca.crt:/app/ca.crt flwr_serverapp:0.0.1 client:app \
     --server 192.168.1.100:9091 \
     --certificates ca.crt